stevan/mpp/SESSION_PROMPT.md

-# Session 10 Prompt - MPP Parser Development
+# Session 14 Prompt - MPP Parser Development

 ## Quick Start

 You are continuing development of the **MPP (Modern Perl Parser)** project.
 This is a TypeScript-based parser for a modern subset of Perl, built with strict TDD methodology.

 **Current Status:**
-- **214 tests passing** ✅
+- **247 tests passing** ✅
-- **~2,100 lines of parser code**
+- **~2,550 lines of parser code**
-- Last session: Implemented Sprint 1 (die, warn, print, say, do blocks, require)
+- Last session: Implemented Sprint 4 (Modern Postfix Dereferencing)
-- Sprint 1 COMPLETE - Essential builtins done!
+- Sprint 4 COMPLETE - Modern dereferencing done!

 ## Critical Files to Read First